 If you are injured by a negligent driver in a Massachusetts traffic crash, what are your rights?
-How should you go about filing an insurance claim?
+How should you go about filing an insurance claim through the other driver’s insurance?

 Will you be able to file a lawsuit if you’re seriously injured and you need substantial compensation?